JohnStortaJr/basic-aws-wordpress/README.md

 It may be helpful to review the files in this order.
 - `main.tf` Terraform initialization
 - `variable.tf` Variable definitions
+- `network.tf` VPC, Subnets, Internet Gateway, Route Table, Routes
 - `security-group.tf` Security group to allow access to the EC2 instances
-- `access-key.tf` SSH key for logging into the EC2 instances
+- `accesskey.tf` SSH key for logging into the EC2 instances
 - `instances.tf` EC2 configurations

 ## Deployment